9. Normal Mapping#

 9.2.1.
 Vertex shader#

 The first change we need to make to the vertex shader is to declare the new tangent and bitangent inputs.
-The createBuffers() model class bound these to attributes 3 and 4 respectively so edit your file so it looks like the following.
+These were bound to attributes 3 and 4 respectively so edit your file so that we input the tangets and bitangent buffers.

 layout(location = 3) in vec3 tangent;